driplineorg/dripline-cpp/documentation/source/getting_started.rst

 What's Included
 ===============

-* dl_agent: An executable that allows you to send Dripline messages
+* dl-agent: An executable that allows you to send Dripline messages
+* dl-mon: An executable that monitors messages on the mesh
 * dripline-cpp library: Dripline API that can be used to send and receive messages

 Requirements